top of page

 Overspray happens when paint particles:

-• drift through air (wind, low humidity, poor masking)
+• Drift through the air (wind, low humidity, poor masking)

 The 7 Best Ways to Stop Overspray

-Low-pressure cans give you more control and less “blast,” which means less mist and less paint pushing under edges.
+Low-pressure cans give you more control and less “blast.”
+This means less mist and less paint pushing under edges.

-A good starting point for most stencil work:
+A good starting point for most stencil work is:

 This is the pro method: